publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch24/m__us_usc_t25_s2206.md

             (C) __Effect on purchase option at probate__

-                Any interest in trust or restricted land that is subject to a consolidation agreement under this paragraph or subsection (e) of this section shall not be available for purchase under subsection (o) of this section unless the decisionmaker determines that the agreement should not be approved.
+                Any interest in trust or restricted land that is subject to a consolidation agreement under this paragraph or subsection (e) shall not be available for purchase under subsection (o) unless the decisionmaker determines that the agreement should not be approved.

     (k) __Notification to landowners__